Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 - Adjusted tags of social media icon on HTML file, which was causing the icon to take the entire width of the footer.

-- Added feature that prevents users from typing their numbers on the name field, as a form validation.
+- Added feature that prevents users from typing numbers on the name field, as a form validation.

-- Fixed issue with JavaScript code, which was causing messages not to be sent.
+- Fixed issue with JavaScript functions, which was causing messages not to be sent.

+- Added trim function to validation, to avoid empty spaces being submitted.